sarveshshingare/Notes/Git/gitnotes.md

 A git snapshot is a point in time in the history of your code.
 It represents a specific version of your code, including all the files and folders that were present at that time.
 Each snapshot is identified by a unique hash code, which is a string of characters that represents the contents of the snapshot.

 ### 3 Musketeers of git
-**The three musketeers of git are:**
+The three musketeers of git are:

     1. Commit Object
     2. Tree Object
     3. Blob Object

+#### Commit Object
+Each commit in the project is stored in .git folder in the form of a commit object.
+A commit object contains the following information:
+- Tree Object
+- Parent Commit Object
+- Author
+- Committer
+- Commit Message

+#### Tree Object
+Tree Object is a container for all the files and folders in the project.
+It contains the following information:

+- File Mode
+- File Name
+- File Hash
+- Parent Tree Object
+`Everything is stored as key-value pairs in the tree object.
+The key is the file name and the value is the file hash.
+`

+#### Blob Object
+Blob Object is present in the tree object and contains the actual file content.
+This is the place where the file content is stored.